 Do you need a frother to make a turmeric latte at home?

-I like to use a frother as it gets the milk really light and fluffy, but a whisk will also work and combine the spices well.
+I like to use a frother as it gets the milk really light and fluffy, but a whisk will also work.
+If you use a whisk, be sure to combine the spices well.

 Where can you buy turmeric?